sbakht/vault/daily.journal.2022.01.12.md

 3. What might you regret having in your record today that you didn’t repent for yet?
 4. What can you do better moving forward?
 5. How will you die?

+I don't know if I actually want a relationship.
+I need to explore this.